-- Meet pupils at the door and insist that they line up quietly outside the classroom - Check and correct uniform standards, and that mobile phones are not visible - Check that there is no litter on the corridor outside your classroom - Ensure pupils enter the classroom quietly and sensibly - Ensure pupils have a seating plan, with clear rationale such as sub group, target, current grade - Ensure pupils stand behind their desk, then greet class and invite them to sit - Set an appropriate 'do now' activity for pupils to start, in order to focus them - Display learning objectives and success criteria/outcomes - Take your register within the first 10 minutes - Use the 100% language - Allow pupils to write homework in their planner and ask any clarifying questions
+- Meet pupils at the door and insist that they enter the classroom in a quiet and ordered way. - Check and correct uniform standards, and that mobile phones are not visible - Check that there is no litter on the corridor outside your classroom - Ensure pupils enter the classroom quietly and sensibly - Ensure pupils have a seating plan, with clear rationale such as sub group, target, current grade - Ensure pupils stand behind their desk, then greet class and invite them to sit. - Say the school mantra and have the pupils respond. - Set an appropriate 'do now' activity for pupils to start, in order to focus them - Display learning objectives and success criteria/outcomes - Take your register within the first 10 minutes - Use the 100% language